-Since 2009, TWO MEN AND A TRUCK® locations across the country have donated more than 74,476 hours of service to their communities.
-In 2014 alone, franchises donated $2,413,790 worth of moving services.
+Since 2009, TWO MEN AND A TRUCK® locations across the country have donated hundreds of thousands of service hours to their communities.
+In 2018 alone, franchises donated more than $3 million worth of moving services.
 With numbers like that, chances are good there is a truck out there right now adding to this impressive number.

 The TWO MEN AND A TRUCK® system holds a long tradition of giving back to communities in which employees live and work.
 Giving back to the community has been a vital part of the TWO MEN AND A TRUCK® system long before it was formalized as a core value.
 After our founder, Mary Ellen Sheets’ first year in business, she donated her profits to 10 different charities.
 It is this spirit that gives meaning to the company’s motto: “Movers Who Care®.”

 Strengthening our community by building partnerships